For the first two years after passing your driving test you are classed as a new driver.

-If you accept a fixed penalty of 6 points on your licence and a fine of £200 then revocation of your licence will happen automatically.
+If you accept a fixed penalty of 6 penalty points and a fine of £200 then licence revocation will happen automatically.

 The police will inform the DVLA about the points who will then write to you explaining that your licence is revoked.

 If you were to continue to drive you would commit additional offences and would risk a 6 month totting up ban.

 Having your licence revoked doesn’t remove the points from it.
 They will remain effective for 3 years from the date of the original offence.

 To avoid a license revocation, you have to avoid the points, so will have to take the matter to court.